-In order to keep the Platform operating correctly both the technically and legally, it may become necessary to investigate network traffic (for example, wireless traffic) as well as examine information held on systems that are, or have been, connected to the Platform.
-Experimenters are deemed to have agreed to this and to provide the required access.
+In order to keep the Platform operating correctly both technically and legally, it may become necessary to investigate network traffic (for example, wireless traffic) as well as examine information held on systems that are, or have been, connected to the Platform.
+Experimenter is deemed to have agreed to this and to provide the required access.